ts-stack/cookies/README.md

 Note that since this only saves parameters without any other processing, it is very lightweight.
 Cookies are only parsed on demand when they are accessed.

-### express.createServer( Cookies.express( keys ) )

-This adds cookie support as a Connect middleware layer for use in Express apps, allowing inbound cookies to be read using `req.cookies.get` and outbound cookies to be set using `res.cookies.set`.

 ### cookies.get( name, [ options ] )

 This extracts the cookie with the given name from the `Cookie` header in the request.
 If such a cookie exists, its value is returned.
 Otherwise, nothing is returned.